John-sCC/jcc_frontend/_posts/2023-12-18-teachersurvey.md

 * What types of websites do you think students should be allowed to use in your class?
 * Do you have any programs that you think can be improved?
 * Have you ever wanted a website to exist but don't know how to make it? with squarespace,

+### Gusich:

+1. Students cheating by opening up another window in a quiz
+2. When you opened up a window for a quiz, you can't open anything else or a notifcation is sent
+3. Randomize questions
+4.